Anthea M. Hartig: Preservation career

 In 2005, Hartig was appointed director of the Western Office of the National Trust for Historic Preservation.
 This was not only the Trust's largest geographic region but also its most architecturally, culturally, and historically diverse.

 After six years with the National Trust, Hartig was named executive director and chief executive officer of the California Historical Society (CHS).
 CHS was struggling as an organization and museum.
 During Hartig's tenure, she raised $20 million in a capital fundraising campaign, launched the organization's first digital library, and significantly raised attendance at CHS museum exhibits from a few thousand to more than 100,000.
 She won funding from the state of California, which had not contributed to the organization before, and quadrupled the CHS annual operating budget to $5.2 million.

 National Museum of American History

 On December 12, 2018, the Smithsonian Institution announced it had appointed Hartig as the director of the National Museum of American History, succeeding six-year incumbent John Gray.
 She is the first woman to hold this position at the museum.

+White House scrutiny and congressional testimony (2025–2026)

+In July 2026, the White House Domestic Policy Council released a report, Saving America's Story, prepared pursuant to President Donald Trump's 2025 executive order "Restoring Truth and Sanity to American History", that accused the National Museum of American History of "ideological capture" and criticized Hartig by name, characterizing her as an activist pursuing an agenda contrary to the museum's founding purpose.
+The report cited Hartig's public statements describing history as a "prime tool of social justice" as evidence for its conclusions.

+On July 21, 2026, Hartig testified before the House Oversight Subcommittee on Delivering on Government Efficiency, becoming the first senior Smithsonian official publicly questioned by Congress over the administration's campaign to reshape the institution.
+Rebutting Republican lawmakers' accusations that she sought to "rewrite" American history, Hartig testified that the museum's work is governed by Smithsonian standards of scholarship, accuracy, independence, and nonpartisanship.
+Three days later, Trump signed a further executive order, "Restoring Trust in the Smithsonian Institution", which asserted that the museum's leadership could not be trusted to present American history accurately and directed federal agencies to press for the changes identified in the report, including installing National Park Service signage outside the museum informing visitors of its findings.